matrix-org/matrix.org/content/faq/questions/unanswered-questions.md

 > e-mail abuse@matrix.org as per <https://matrix.org/docs/guides/code_of_conduct#reporting-issues>

-* what is the point of creating your own matrix home server ?
+* what is the point of creating your own matrix homeserver ?

 > The same as it would be to host your own email.
 You can have an address that ends in your own domain, and you are in control of your data